lrvm98/ReExposeNet/README.md

 Pre-trained model to reproduce results presented in

-Contrast Enhancement and Image Completion: A CNN Based Model to Restore Ill Exposed Images by C. R. Steffens,L. R. V. Messias, P. L. J. Drews-Jr and S. S. C. Botelho
+Contrast Enhancement and Image Completion: A CNN Based Model to Restore Ill Exposed Images

+by C. R. Steffens,L. R. V. Messias, P. L. J. Drews-Jr and S. S. C. Botelho
-Reference paper published in the procedings of

-IEEE International Conference on Industrial Informatics, INDIN’19 Industrial Applications of Artificial Intelligence 22-25 July 2019, Helsinki-Espoo, Finland

 ```